AsherJingkongChen/codeslide/applications/cli/docs/REFERENCE.md

 ## Installation
 1. Prepare Node.js runtime
-2. Type `npm install -g codeslide` on the command line
+2. Type `npm install -g codeslide-cli` on the command line

 ## Commands and Options
 - `codeslide-cli -h`: Check all options and their description